RubixML/ML/README.md

 ---
 ### Regressors
-A Regressor estimates the continuous expected output value of a given sample.
-Regression analysis is often used to predict the outcome of an experiment where the outcome can range over a continuous spectrum of values.
+Regression analysis is used to predict the outcome of an experiment where the value can range over a continuous spectrum.
+A Regressor estimates the expected continuous outcome of an unknown sample.

 ### Dummy Regressor
 Regressor that guesses the output values based on an [Imputer](#missing-data-imputer) strategy.
 Used to provide sanity check and to compare performance against actual Regressors.